 Peer support, either anonymous or identifiable, is very important to avoid instances of workplace discrimination.
 Employees who belong to similar social groups can be identified and willing volunteers can offer chat support, training, resources, and other kinds of help to members who are susceptible to workplace discrimination.

 Certainly, it is not easy to recognize instances of discrimination as soon as they happen.
 Many victims may not want to disclose even when they are discriminated against.
-Including employee self support (ESS), peer support groups, and effective training modules that sensitize employees regarding workplace discrimination, can all help avoid expensive lawsuits and fines.
+Including employee self-support (ESS), peer support groups, and effective training modules that sensitize employees regarding workplace discrimination, can all help avoid expensive lawsuits and fines.
 Most importantly, you will create a positive atmosphere in which your employees can work safely.
 To learn how you can customize your HRMS to create a safe working environment for your employees, contact us today.
 Exactlly HRMS is one of the top HRMS providers in Kolkata.